Oxford, Ohio: Education

-Talawanda School District is the public school district serving Oxford.
+Talawanda City School District is the public primary and secondary school district serving Oxford, which includes three elementary schools, one middle school, and Talawanda High School.
 The McGuffey Montessori School offers grades PK to 8.

+Infrastructure

 Transportation

+Miami University Airport is located on the western edge of Oxford, 2 nmi west of the city's central business district.

 The Butler County Regional Transit Authority provides bus service in the city with connections to Hamilton, Middletown, as well as Springdale, where riders can transfer to the Southwest Ohio Regional Transit Authority serving greater Cincinnati.